ladisk/pyidi/README.md

 p = np.array([[0, 1], [1, 1], [2, 1]]) # example of points
 video.set_points(points=p)
 ```
-Or use point selection UI to set individual points or grid inside selected area. for more information about UI see [documentation](https://pyidi.readthedocs.io/en/quick_start/napari.html).
+Or use point selection UI to set individual points or grid inside selected area.
+For more information about UI see [documentation](https://pyidi.readthedocs.io/en/quick_start/napari.html).
 Launch viewer with:

 ```
-v()
+video.gui()
 ```

 The method of identification has to be specified: